Mettler-Toledo International (NYSE:MTD) Releases FY 2021 Earnings Guidance

-Mettler-Toledo International (NYSE:MTD) issued an update on its FY 2021 earnings guidance on Thursday morning.
-The company provided earnings per share (EPS) guidance of 31.450-31.900 for the period, compared to the Thomson Reuters consensus estimate of $29.750.
+Mettler-Toledo International (NYSE:MTD) updated its FY 2021 earnings guidance on Thursday.
+The company provided earnings per share guidance of 31.450-31.900 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $29.750.
 The company issued revenue guidance of $3.39 billion-$3.46 billion, compared to the consensus revenue estimate of $3.38 billion.Mettler-Toledo International also updated its Q2 2021 guidance to 7.500-7.650 EPS.

-Mettler-Toledo International (NYSE:MTD) last released its quarterly earnings results on Thursday, May 6th.
-The medical instruments supplier reported $6.56 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $5.61 by $0.95.
-Mettler-Toledo International had a net margin of 20.19% and a return on equity of 195.99%.
-The company had revenue of $804.39 million for the quarter, compared to analysts’ expectations of $753.89 million.
-During the same period last year, the company earned $4.00 EPS.
-The firm’s revenue for the quarter was up 23.9% compared to the same quarter last year.
-Equities research analysts forecast that Mettler-Toledo International will post 31.83 earnings per share for the current fiscal year.
+Several research analysts have issued reports on the company.
+Zacks Investment Research raised Mettler-Toledo International from a hold rating to a buy rating and set a $1,255.00 price target on the stock in a report on Tuesday, February 9th.
+Wells Fargo & Company lifted their price objective on shares of Mettler-Toledo International from $1,100.00 to $1,300.00 and gave the stock an equal weight rating in a research report on Friday, February 5th.
+Two equities research analysts have rated the stock with a sell rating, three have issued a hold rating and two have given a buy rating to the company’s stock.
+The company currently has an average rating of Hold and an average price target of $1,077.86.

-In other Mettler-Toledo International news, insider Christian Magloth sold 1,250 shares of Mettler-Toledo International stock in a transaction that occurred on Thursday, May 13th.
-The shares were sold at an average price of $1,253.50, for a total transaction of $1,566,875.00.
-Following the transaction, the insider now directly owns 1,374 shares of the company’s stock, valued at $1,722,309.
-The sale was disclosed in a filing with the SEC, which is available at this link.
-Also, Director Oliver A. Filliol sold 5,000 shares of Mettler-Toledo International stock in a transaction that occurred on Wednesday, May 19th.
-The shares were sold at an average price of $1,246.96, for a total transaction of $6,234,800.00.
-Following the transaction, the director now directly owns 23,531 shares in the company, valued at $29,342,215.76.
+In other news, Director Oliver A. Filliol sold 5,000 shares of the stock in a transaction that occurred on Wednesday, May 19th.
+The stock was sold at an average price of $1,246.96, for a total value of $6,234,800.00.
+Following the completion of the sale, the director now directly owns 23,531 shares of the company’s stock, valued at $29,342,215.76.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
+Also, CFO Shawn Vadala sold 1,000 shares of the stock in a transaction that occurred on Wednesday, May 12th.
+The shares were sold at an average price of $1,243.00, for a total value of $1,243,000.00.
+Following the completion of the sale, the chief financial officer now directly owns 5,400 shares of the company’s stock, valued at $6,712,200.
 The disclosure for this sale can be found here.
-Insiders sold 7,250 shares of company stock worth $9,044,675 over the last three months.
+In the last quarter, insiders have sold 14,235 shares of company stock worth $18,125,175.
 Corporate insiders own 3.00% of the company’s stock.

 Mettler-Toledo International Company Profile